 Find everything you need to know about this addiction therapy technique below.

 What Is EMDR Therapy?

-EMDR blends exposure therapy, which desensitizes clients to negative memories, with aspects of cognitive behavioral therapy (CBT), which helps patients develop positive coping skills.
+EMDR blends exposure therapy, which desensitizes clients to negative memories, with aspects of cognitive behavioral therapy (CBT), psychodynamic therapy, and somatic therapy, which helps patients develop positive coping skills.

 During EMDR sessions, the client recalls traumatic events that usually trigger an anxiety response.